L'Oréal: Recent history and acquisitions

-Acquisitions

-L'Oréal currently owns 36 brands and continues to grow.
-As of October 4, 2021 the company registered 497 patents.

-L'Oréal purchased Synthélabo in 1973 to pursue its ambitions in the pharmaceutical field.
-Synthélabo merged with Sanofi in 1999 to become Sanofi-Synthélabo.
-Sanofi-Synthélabo merged with Aventis in 2004 to become Sanofi-Aventis.

 On 17 March 2006, L'Oréal purchased cosmetics company The Body Shop for £562 million.
 In May 2008, L'Oréal acquired YSL Beauté for $1.8 billion.

-In January 2014, L'Oréal finalized the acquisition of major Chinese beauty brand Magic Holdings for $840 million.
+In 2014, L'Oréal finalized the acquisition of major Chinese beauty brand Magic Holdings for $840 million.
 In February 2014, L'Oréal agreed to buy back 8% of its shares for €3.4bn from Nestlé.
-As a result, Nestlé's stake in L'Oréal was reduced from 29.4% to 23.29%, while the Bettencourt Meyers family's stake increased from 30.6% to 33.2%.
-Nestlé has owned a stake in L'Oreal since 1974 when it bought into the company at the request of Liliane Bettencourt, the daughter of the founder of L'Oreal, who was trying to prevent French state intervention.

 In February 2014, Shiseido agreed to sell its Carita and Decléor brands to L'Oréal for €227.5 million (US$312.93 million (2014)).

-In June 2014, L'Oréal agreed to acquire NYX Cosmetics for an undisclosed price, bolstering its makeup offerings in North America where its consumer-products unit has faltered.

-In September 2014, L'Oréal announced it had agreed to purchase Brazilian hair care company Niely Cosmeticos Group for an undisclosed amount.

-In September 2014, L'Oréal acquired the multi-cultural brand Carol's Daughter.
+In June 2014, L'Oréal agreed to acquire NYX Cosmetics for an undisclosed price, bolstering its makeup offerings in North America.
+Also that year, L'Oréal announced it had agreed to purchase Brazilian hair care company Niely Cosmeticos Group for an undisclosed amount.
+In September 2014, L'Oréal acquired the brand Carol's Daughter.
 In July 2016, L'Oréal agreed to acquire IT Cosmetics for $1.2 billion.

+In 2017, Bettencourt died and left the business to her daughter, Françoise Bettencourt Meyers.

-In March 2018, L'Oréal acquired the beauty augmented reality company ModiFace.
+In 2018, L'Oréal acquired the beauty technology company ModiFace.
 In May 2018, L'Oréal announced a new beauty and fragrance partnership with Valentino.
+In December 2020, L'Oréal announced that it would acquire Takami Co, a Japanese skincare company.

-In December 2021, L'Oréal announced the acquisition of the vegan skin care brand Youth to the People.
+In 2021, L'Oréal announced the acquisition of the vegan skincare brand Youth to the People.